-Top 4 Roman Reigns Match Ideas For WWE WrestleMania 33
+Top 4 Roman Reigns Match Ideas For WWE ‘WrestleMania 33’

 Roman Reigns broke character and started laughing.
 To cover his slip up, Reigns went onto Twitter and made an excuse by saying he was laughing at how much Owens makes and said that he made more when The Shield broke up.

 That is when John Cena butted in and said that while Reigns was bragging about how much money he makes, he is working out to get better.
 Cena either seemed clueless to what the Reigns comment was about or he was just being a jerk.
-Either way,

 Either way, Roman made fun of Cena for not knowing what was going on and went on his way.
 With that said, the two most polarizing figures in the WWE are John Cena and Roman Reigns and seeing them fight at this point would be surreal.
 The only problem is that it would have to be a cross-promotional match between SmackDown and Raw.